febrianrachmadi/lots-iam-gpu/README.md

 1. For **Anaconda Navigator**, please follow [these instructions](https://docs.anaconda.com/anaconda/navigator/tutorials/manage-environments#using-an-environment).
 2. For **miniconda**, please follow [these instructions](https://conda.io/docs/user-guide/tasks/manage-environments.html#activating-an-environment).
 Example: `source activate IAM_GPU_LINUX_mini`.

-By activating the provided environment, you should be able to run the project in ease.
+By activating the provided environment, you should be able to run the project (if only if you have installed CUDA Toolkit in your machine).
 To deactivate (i.e. unload) an active environment running on terminal, call `source deactivate env_name`.

 If you need more help on Anaconda Navigator or miniconda, please see [**Anaconda Navigator**](https://docs.anaconda.com/anaconda/navigator/) or [**miniconda**](https://conda.io/docs/index.html).

+### GPU Processing

+#### Install CUDA:

+Please install [Nvidia's CUDA Toolkit](https://developer.nvidia.com/cuda-toolkit) that compatible with your GPU.

 ## Running the tests